Israel-Iran conflict set to dominate as world leaders gather for G7

 Leaders have been urging calm in recent days since Israel first launched strikes against Iran before the weekend, with Sir Keir having held calls with Mr Trump, French president Emmanuel Macron and German chancellor Friedrich Merz among others.

+Iran launched a new wave of missile attacks on Monday, wounding at least 67 people.

+Emergency services reported projectiles and shrapnel in Israel’s north and central regions, including Tel Aviv, which was rocked before dawn as Israel intercepted Iranian missiles.

-Israel and Iran continued to exchange fire on Sunday, as the Iranian health ministry said that 224 people have been killed since the conflict ignited on Friday.
+On Sunday, the Iranian health ministry said that 224 people had been killed since the conflict ignited on Friday.

 Israel’s attacks have killed a number of Tehran’s top generals, as the paramilitary Revolutionary Guard, which controls Iran’s arsenal of ballistic missiles, said intelligence chief General Mohammad Kazemi and two other generals were the latest killed.